Last updated: December 5, 2023

 - A Raspberry Pi Model 4B with 2GB RAM or more (highly preferred - the more RAM, the better), Raspberry Pi Model 3B+, or a Raspberry Pi Model 3B.
 The Raspberry Pi is a minicomputer that runs Screenly’s digital signage software.
 You can find a list of official resellers for the Pi 4 here, the Pi 3B+ here, or the Pi 3B here.

-- An official Raspberry Pi power supply cable for your Raspberry Pi device.
+- An official Raspberry Pi power supply cable for your device.
 Many non-official power supply cables deliver inconsistent power and can cause performance issues.
-Be sure to purchase the official Raspberry Pi power supply cable appropriate for your model of Raspberry Pi.
-You can find our recommended official Raspberry Pi power supply for the Pi 4 model (USB-C) on Amazon here, and for the Pi 3B+ and 3B models (Micro USB male connector) here on Amazon.
+Be sure to purchase the official power supply cable appropriate for your model of Raspberry Pi.
+You can find our recommended official power supply for the Pi 4 model (USB-C) on Amazon here, and for the Pi 3B+ and 3B models (Micro USB male connector) on Amazon here.